 But regardless of what concern I voiced, the women in the group encouraged me to take a chance and made me feel that none of those things were hurdles, but rather the whole thing was an exciting adventure.
 They immediately had a bunch of reasons why none of my concerns were founded.
 What’s the worst that could happen?

 And then Miisa suggested, that when she needs to make a decision like this, she doesn’t ask herself that question at all.
 She told me to turn it around.

 Think about both scenarios and create the best possible outcome of each one.

 That finally helped me to guide my decision.

 The weirdest thing was, as soon as she’d said it, I made the connection in my head and created the best possible outcome for staying in my job and for changing jobs within about 5 seconds.

 It was literally like a eureka moment for me.
 Since then I’ve resigned at my current place of work, I am working my notice and have arranged everything with the new employer and will start on 1st of August.
 I’m still spinning from how quickly it’s all gone and how brave and empowered I feel about making this leap of faith.
 I’m convinced I wouldn’t have done it without my driven women group.

-I'm still getting so much support and encouragement, tips about working from home and even about Estonia!
-I feel like I've got the best support network I could ever wish.
-It's fantastic!
+I’m still getting so much support and encouragement, tips about working from home and even about Estonia!
+I feel like I’ve found the confidence to make a change and got the best support network I could ever wish.
+It’s fantastic!

-Nicola Rosenthal is a DrivenWoman Zurich Member since March ‘17
+~ Nicola- Nicola Rosenthal is a DrivenWoman Zurich Member.